Monica De La Cruz: Caucus memberships

-Political positions

-De La Cruz voted to provide Israel with support following the 2023 Hamas attack on Israel.

 Personal life

-De La Cruz is an Episcopalian.
+De la Cruz is an Episcopalian.

-De La Cruz has been married and divorced twice and has two children.
-De La Cruz's split from her second husband in 2021, Juan Gabriel Hernandez, resulted in an acrimonious divorce.
+She has been married twice and has two children.
+During her 2021 divorce from her second husband, Hernández, he alleged in court filings that she was physically and verbally abusive to his daughter; she denied the allegations.

 Her brother, Carlos, is running for the redrawn Texas's 35th congressional district in 2026.